Help

 Password is setup correctly, data encryption is possible |

-When the password is valid in the App, data encryption is available and a green lock is displayed on every field which is stored encrypted:
+When the password is valid in the Editor, data encryption is available and a green lock is displayed on every field which is stored encrypted:

 Device Setup